tedkim97/tedkim97.github.io/_posts/2020-06-12-movie_vis_presentable.md

 Probably not.
 I have a fairly beefy desktop and it took 7-8 hours to process a 2 hour movie.

 ##### What about filtering out common colors (ex: removing (0,0,0) and (255,255,255) pixels)?
-I've thought about it, and it's feasible to do.
-The problem is that it doesn't catch a fairly significant amount of pixels that aren't pitch black (0,0,0) but extremely close, such as (0,0,3) or (5,0,1).
+I've thought about it, and it's feasible to do (ex: filtering out colors whose distance from (0,0,0) or (255,255,255) is less than 10).
+The problem is that it doesn't catch a fairly significant amount of pixels that aren't pitch black (0,0,0) but effectively so, such as (0,15,3) or (5,12,1).

 ##### What about representing color variance (through a standard deviation) in colors to augment the "averaging" barcode?
 I tried representing a standard deviation for each R, G, B vector, and creating a color gradient based off of that.
 I struggled to think of a clear way of visualizing this in a barcode format, so I'm adding this to a list of "TODO's"